Field Manual · Workflow Optimization

 • Adobe Experience Manager (AEM): Uses Adobe Workfront integration to connect creative production, marketing operations, and approvals.
 Teams collaborate directly through shared asset libraries.

-• Bynder: Allows multiple teams to share task boards and manage creative, marketing, and localisation workflows in a single workspace.
+• Bynder: Allows multiple teams to share task boards and manage creative, marketing, and localization workflows in a single workspace.

 • Brandfolder: Integrates with Smartsheet, Monday.com, and project management tools for unified cross-team tracking and notifications.

-• Widen (Acquia DAM): Provides API-driven workflows that synchronise production, approval, and publishing processes across global departments.
+• Widen (Acquia DAM): Provides API-driven workflows that synchronize production, approval, and publishing processes across global departments.

 Each system promotes communication and traceability across departments while maintaining strict governance over assets.